PSDevChris/BizepsBot/Readme.md

 This bot was created as my first project in Python.
 Before that I mostly scripted in PowerShell which is still my main language.
-Since discord.py is discontinued this only works for now (04.11.2021) and in the future, the bot will be ported to a new lib and slash commands.
+Since discord.py is discontinued, the bot was ported to py-cord and slash commands will be implemented when needed.

 ## About the bot ##